windkh/node-red-contrib-telegrambot/README.md

 ![Alt text](images/TelegramBotInlineKeyboard2.png?raw=true "Inline Keyboard Function 1")

-The callback query is received by the receiver node.
+The callback query is received by the event node.
 It must be answered like shown as follows:
 Here you can add your code to trigger the desired bot command.
 The answer contains the callback query data in msg.payload.content.

 ![Alt text](images/TelegramBotInlineKeyboard3.png?raw=true "Inline Keyboard Function 2")